TerezaA1/EMS-documentation/content/microgrid.rst

 Overview
 ~~~~~~~~
 Main screen shows online visualization of the power flows in the microgrid together with actual battery state of charge, PV power generation and other grid parameters.
+In the topology editor, user can modify what will be shown at this page.

 .. image:: /images/ver02/overview.gif

 |

-In the topology editor, a user can modify what will be shown at this page.

 Dashboard